R3D-R4V3N/f1-prediction-2025/ReadMe.md

 ## Key Features

-- **Data Collection**: Automated fetching of historical F1 race data using the FastF1 API
+- **Data Collection**: Automated fetching of historical F1 race data using the FastF1 API.
+Rounds are determined from the official schedule so any cancelled events are automatically skipped
 - **Feature Engineering**: Comprehensive driver and team metrics creation, including weather conditions, average overtakes metrics, and detailed qualifying times
  - **Machine Learning**: Two-stage XGBoost models optimized with Bayesian search to predict qualifying and race finishing positions